booksbyus/zguide/README.txt

 Build Process
 -------------

-To rebuild the Guide from this git repository you need Ditaa (included in this repository), ImageMagick, perl.
+To rebuild the Guide from this git repository you need z2w and Ditaa (included in the bin directory), ImageMagick, perl.
 Run the command: "z2w chapter*.txt".
 The result is a series of files named `chapter1.wd`, `chapter2.wd`, etc.  Paste these into a Wikidot site appropriately.

 Images and source examples are hosted here at github.com and to modify an image or example we commit it to this repository.